Quick Answer

 Conventional Diesel Heater

-A diesel air heater can provide efficient warm air, but a conventional model usually requires continuous 12V power for the fan, pump, glow plug, and control system.
+A diesel air heater can provide efficient warm air, but a conventional model usually requires continuous 12V power for the fan, fuel pump, glow plug, and control system.

 Self-Powering Diesel Heater